ethereum/fv-blog/_posts/2020-12-09-symbolic-execution-with-ds-test.md

-In this case the counterexample found doesn't represent a bug in the implementation of `transfer`, but rather shows that our understanding of the expected behaviour was flawed: an exhaustive description of the behaviour of `transfer` must take self transfers into account.
+In this case the counterexample found doesn't represent a bug in the implementation of `transfer`, but rather shows that our understanding of the expected behaviour was flawed: an exhaustive description of the behaviour of `transfer` must take self-transfers into account.
 This kind of situation is common when applying formal methods, where we are forced to consider all possible edge cases.